 Federal HR Jobs

 - Human Resources Assistant GS-06/07 with the Bureau of Land Management in Anchorage – These professionals are involved in payroll and personnel processing.
-Incumbents serve as the bridge between HR managers and employees, and additionally address employee concerns.
+They serve as the bridge between HR managers and employees, and additionally address employee concerns.

 - Workforce Management Specialist GS-11 with the Department of the Army in Fort Wainwright – This advanced professional must be able to obtain at least a Secret security clearance.
-Incumbents will conduct workforce management activities and provide administrative support.
+They will conduct workforce management activities and provide administrative support.
 This includes processing awards, reports, and forms, as well as performing appraisal reviews.

 Meeting the Education Requirements for a Career in Human Resources